-11 Questions To Ask The Next Time You Feel Out Of Whack
+9 Questions To Ask The Next Time You Don't Feel Like Yourself

 Deep breathing fills our lungs to capacity and increases the amount of oxygen entering our bodies.
-Clarity of the body and mind comes from increased oxygenated blood flowing through you.
-Clarity turns into focus.
+Try to make your exhales slightly longer than your inhales to promote calm and focus.

-Our bodies turn water into nutrients our blood can use.
-Drinking enough water increases blood flow and hydrates all the systems of our bodies.
-A good target is to drink half your weight in ounces of water.
+Drinking enough water increases blood flow and hydrates our entire body.
+Aim to drink half your weight in ounces of water a day.
 Coffees and teas don't count; they have caffeine, which is actually dehydrating.

 5. Do I feel stiff and tender?

 Stretching and massaging what’s tender and stiff opens up the joints and lengthens the muscles, releasing the stagnant energy.

 6. Have I spent all day inside so far?